fiatconnect/specification/fiatconnect-api.md

 ###### 3.2.1.5.3.2.3. `ContractLoginNotSupported`

-If the server determines that a client is trying to log in as a contrract-owned account but the server does not support contract-owned account logins, the server MUST respond with a `ContractLoginNotSupported` error.
+If the server determines that a client is trying to log in as a contract-owned account but the server does not support contract-owned account logins, the server MUST respond with a `ContractLoginNotSupported` error.

 ###### 3.2.1.5.3.2.4. `NonceInUse`